alan-turing-institute/rds-course/coursebook/modules/m2/2-04-DataSourcesAndFormats.md

 print(result_list[0]["word"])
 ```

-You can also load an API query directly into a Pandas dataframe (though this may not work well if your query returns a more complex data structure - in that case it's best to start with the requests library):
+You can also load an API query directly into a Pandas dataframe:

 ```{code-cell} ipython3
 import pandas as pd